MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Lets you allow users to access the Collections feature, where they can collect, organize, share, and export content more efficiently and with Office integration.

-If you enable or don't configure this policy, users can access and use the Collections feature in Google Chrome.
+If you enable or don't configure this policy, users can access and use the Collections feature in Microsoft Edge.

-If you disable this policy, users can't access and use Collections in Google Chrome.
+If you disable this policy, users can't access and use Collections in Microsoft Edge.

   #### Supported features: